 electrical connection: The link or bond that passes electricity between two or more things.

 - Gather materials and make copies of the Robot Soccer Challenge Pre-Quiz, Robot Soccer Challenge Worksheet and Robot Soccer Challenge Post-Quiz, one each per student.
 The quizzes and their answers are also embedded in the presentation, so they can be presented to the class as a whole, if desired.

-- Assemble the LEGO MINDSTORMS NXT taskbots by following instructions in the base set or at http://www.nxtprograms.com/five_minute_bot/steps.html.
-Each group needs an NXT brick to serve as the "controller" (the remote control device) and an assembled taskbot with its NXT brick to serve as the "receiver."
+- Assemble the LEGO MINDSTORMS EV3 taskbots by following instructions in the core set or at https://www.youtube.com/watch?v=Dhe2jXi3Fc4.
+Each group needs an EV3 brick to serve as the "controller" (the remote control device) and an assembled taskbot with its EV3 brick to serve as the "receiver."

 - Use the Robot Soccer Challenge Presentation, a PowerPoint® file, to teach and conduct the activity.
 Set up a computer/projector to show the presentation to the class.

 - Arrange for enough computers so you have one for each student group.
-Make sure each computer has the LEGO software and the Controller.rbt and Receiver.rbt programs loaded.
+Make sure each computer has the LEGO software and the Controller.ev3 and Receiver.ev3 programs loaded.
 No programming is necessary for this challenge

 With the Students: Robot Soccer Challenge